Buyers often find that waterfront properties in Kingston and its vicinity have more variation than they expect.

 Building, rebuilding, and septic realities

 Sometimes there is not enough space to install a modern septic system that meets current requirements.
 Lot size, soil conditions, rock, and proximity to the water can all limit placement, particularly where systems are now required to be set back from the shoreline, often toward the rear of the property.
-In those cases, the only approved option may be a holding tank.
-A holding tank stores waste and requires regular pump-outs.
-While effective, it changes the way people use their property, especially for full-time residents.
-Renovating or rebuilding also comes with limits.
-While existing structures may be legal, you might not get permission to rebuild in the same location or expand closer to the water.
-I have seen properties where everything worked well until a septic system failed.
-At that point, the options changed the property’s value and usability quickly.

 Buying vacant land waterfront property

-Matching the waterfront property to how you live
+Matching waterfront property to how you live

 Waterfront homes in Kingston or Amherstview along Lake Ontario represent one end of the spectrum.
 These homes typically include full servicing, and the price reflects this.
-Northern waterfront properties, those by inland lakes or in tranquil locations, offer a distinct balance of cost, seclusion, and convenience.
-One isn’t superior to the other.
-Each has a unique purpose.
-A buyer planning full-time living, commuting, and consistent services will approach this differently than someone looking for a seasonal retreat.

 Common assumptions that cause problems